genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 #. *Properly mapped mate pairs*: total number of paired reads where both mates
    were mapped with the expected orientation.

-*Coverage by chromosome* plot is reported for both read types.
+**Coverage by chromosome** plot is reported for both read types.

 .. image:: images/coverage_by_chromosome.png

 This plot shows the percentage of reads covered by at least x reads.
 To clear it up, let's just imagine that we have a plot which shows coverage only for one chromosome and therefore it shows 1 line.
-If on the x-axis we have e.g 100 reads, on y-axis - 10% (percentage of chromosome bases covered by 100 reads).
+If on the x-axis we have e.g. 100 reads, on y-axis - 10% (percentage of chromosome bases covered by 100 reads).
 So, it looks like we have 100-reads coverage for 10% of chromosome.